malthee/cuda-fun/results/tuning.md

   - **MiB/s:** 7637.2
   - **Speedup (Best CPU):** 61.7591
   - **Speedup (Best GPU):** 1.05857
-/**
  * Streaming with Async-Memory-Transfer, Buffering and CUDA events.

- * Same performance as above, but way better performance with multiple streams (see below [Parameter Sweep for Streams and Buffer Size](#parameter-sweep-for-streams-and-buffer-size)).
+Using a single stream resulted in same performance as above, but way better performance with multiple streams (see below [Parameter Sweep for Streams and Buffer Size](#parameter-sweep-for-streams-and-buffer-size)).

 After this our timeline looked like this:
 ![Memory Calculate after](memory2.PNG)